JustFixNYC/textit-webhook-fun/README.md

    `git push heroku master` (assuming you've properly configured the repository with the `heroku` CLI).

+   Yet another way you can deploy the prototype is via AWS Lambda.
+   You can build the JS bundle for the lambda function by running `yarn lambda`, and then copy-paste the contents of `lambda.bundle.js` into your Lambda function's code editor in the AWS management console.

-2. Next, you'll want to [import the TextIt flow][import] in [`textit-flow.json`](./textit-flow.json) into your TextIt account, and change the hostname of its single webhook node to match your hostname.
+2. Next, you'll want to [import the TextIt flow][import] in [`textit-flow.json`](./textit-flow.json) into your TextIt account, and change the base URL of its single webhook node to match your deployment's endpoint.

 [ngrok]: https://ngrok.io/
 [import]: https://help.nyaruka.com/en/articles/1911231-importing-a-flow